jonjones320/Capstone-1/README.md

 ## Future Work

+- The Launch Tracker will get more focused and compartmentalized with its data.
+Launches will be sorted more clearly into categories, such as, "upcoming", "previous", "between this and that date", etc.
-- The Launch Tracker will be incorporated with more user interaction i.e. sharing collections with other users, adding friendship connections, sending launches or other data to other users.
+- A social element will be added, i.e. sharing collections with other users, adding friendship connections, sending launches or other data to other users.
+Perhaps a forum-style discussion area will be added, too.
-- Currently, the quantity of the data collected and stored could be improved.
-Right now the main details for each launch are retrieved and stored, but the API has a wealth of information about every detail of every launch.
+- Currently, the main details for each launch are retrieved and stored, but the API has a wealth of information about every detail of every launch.
 In the future, all of it may be accessed, for the ultra-curious space pioneer.

 ## Resources